anjanuprety/glbslFE/src/Pages/Services/ServicesPageInstruction.md

 - Follow the project's color scheme and typography
 - Maintain consistent spacing and layout patterns
 - Use existing component patterns (similar to PersonTile, BranchTile)
+ - Ensure individual service detail pages follow the overall website theme: reuse the global header/footer and shared layout components, adhere to the project's color palette and typography, and match spacing and interaction patterns so service pages feel consistent with the rest of the site.

 ### 7. Component Development Standards